Alcoholism is a progressive condition affecting over 14 million people every year. It can lead to serious health problems, but it is treatable.

 Visible Signs of Alcohol Addiction Taking Hold

-Visible signs of alcohol addiction may become apparent during middle-stage alcoholism.
+Visible signs of alcoholism may become apparent during middle-stage alcoholism.
 The overwhelming need for the body to operate with alcohol in the system begins to put the disease in the driver’s seat.

 The strong physiological needs of the body may make it difficult for an individual to resist drinking.
 When they do attempt to stop drinking, they may experience withdrawal symptoms.
 The body can become distressed even when a person stops drinking for a short time.